 Assuming every hotel in the same sestiere offers the same convenience.

-Two addresses in the same neighborhood can feel very different once bridges and crowds enter the equation.
+Two addresses five minutes apart can feel completely different once luggage, crowds, or rain enter the equation.

-Booking the most famous lane or square frontage without considering noise and foot traffic.
+Booking directly on the busiest San Marco or Rialto flows without considering noise and foot traffic.

-Venice can become acoustically busy in the most exposed central pockets.
+Venice can be acoustically busy in exposed central pockets even when there are no cars.

 Arrival friction

-If you are arriving with luggage, prioritize Santa Croce, station-adjacent Cannaregio, or a hotel with a simple water-taxi approach.
+If arriving with luggage, prioritize Santa Croce, station-side Cannaregio, a clear vaporetto stop, or a hotel with easy water-taxi access.

-Underestimating the final walk from station or boat stop to hotel.
+Underestimating the final walk from station, bus, or boat stop to hotel.

-A bad first arrival can make the city feel harder than it actually is.
+A bad arrival can make Venice feel harder than it actually is.

-Treat room comfort and layout as a real filter, especially for families or longer stays.
+Treat room comfort, apartment options, and elevator access as real filters, especially for families or longer stays.

-Paying a premium for centrality and then accepting a room that makes the stay feel cramped.
+Paying for centrality and then accepting a room that makes the stay feel cramped or impractical.

 Hotel style fit

-Some hotels deliver charm; others only deliver themed décor.
+Some hotels deliver real sense of place; others only deliver décor.

 Transport dependence

-Be honest about whether you are happy taking boats several times a day.
+Be honest about whether you are happy taking boats several times a day, especially on Giudecca or far edges.

-Choosing Giudecca or a remote edge because it looks peaceful on paper alone.
+Choosing a peaceful location because it looks romantic on paper alone.

-What feels romantic in theory can become friction if you want frequent midday returns.
+What feels restful in theory can become friction if you want frequent midday returns.

-Pay more for the right location on short stays, and shift toward better value districts on longer stays.
+Pay more for the right central location on short stays, then shift toward better-value districts on longer stays.

-Using the same booking logic for a 2-night first trip and a 6-night return trip.
+Using the same booking logic for a two-night first trip and a six-night return trip.

 The return on centrality changes significantly with trip length.